-Summary offences The less serious offences such as

-common law assault and battery, affray and numerous traffic offences.

-Indictable offences The most serious offences such as

-murder, wounding with intent and arson.

-Triable either way offences

-These offences are technically indictable offences.
-Offences put into this category are those which may end up with either a

-Magistrates' Court trial or a Crown

-Court trial depending on the result of a Mode of Trial hearing.

-Offences in this category include theft and burglary.
+Summary offences The less serious offences such as common law assault and battery, affray and numerous traffic offences.
+Indictable offences The most serious offences such as murder, wounding with intent and arson.
+Triable either way offences These offences are technically indictable offences.
+Offences put into this category those which may end up with either a Magistrates' Court trial or a Crown Court trial depending on the result of a Mode of Trial hearing.
+Offences in this category include theft burglary and actual bodily harm.